Why be a scholar?

 What are the allocation amounts for my appointment?

-University of Illinois Extension will administer an overall award of $46,000 per scholar over the 12-month academic hourly appointment.
-This includes a 49-week appointment capped at $48,500 annually and reimbursement for program-related travel ($1,500).
+University of Illinois Extension will administer an overall appointment which will be valued at approximately $50,000 per scholar over the 12-month placement. $2000 will be set aside for ISPP approved travel.
 Additional travel associated with the program may be covered by the host agency at the agency’s discretion.

 Does University of Illinois provide my health insurance?